phankiet2001/fetch-test-reactjs/README.md

 Open [http://127.0.0.1:3000](http://127.0.0.1:3000) with your browser to see the result.

-Running the code on ios simulator
+Running the code on ios emulator
 ```bash
 yarn ios
 ```